AmbireTech/adex-protocol/README.md

 The validator stack is a collective term for all off-chain components responsible of handling events, managing OUTPACE channels and generating analytical reports.

-Full list of functionalities and the respective components:
+Full list of functionalities:

-1. Collecting events from users; this includes filtering the events and ensuring their validity (`adex-sentry`)
+1. Collecting events from users; this includes filtering the events and ensuring their validity
-2. Track the on-chain state of OUTPACE channels (`adex-outpace-watcher`)
+2. Track the on-chain state of OUTPACE channels
-3. Serve as a validator of the OUTPACE channels (`adex-outpace-validator-worker`)
+3. Serve as a validator of the OUTPACE channels
-4. Generating analytical reports (`adex-reports-worker`)
+4. Generating analytical reports
-5. Providing RESTful APIs for access to reports, events and OUTPACE channel data (`adex-sentry`)
+5. Providing RESTful APIs for access to reports, events and OUTPACE channel data

 In a normal setup, each of the nominated validators for an OUTPACE channel would run a full validator stack setup.

+For a detailed specification of each component, see [validator-stack.md](/components/validator-stack.md).

 #### campaignSpec